Travel & conservation company, since 1991

 For many private rhino owners, who run close-knit and often family-operated reserves, the idea of having to endure this is enough for them to sell their rhinos on to someone else, who may be better-equipped or in a better financial situation to be able to protect rhinos.

 The costs of protecting rhinos have now reached exorbitant levels, with security measures amounting to considerably more than the overall expenses of general management and conservation of rhinos.
-Private rhino owners have spent more than R2 billion on rhino security specifically over the past eight years.
-Without some means of being able to generate these funds, more and more private rhino owners will sell or get rid of their rhinos.
+Private rhino owners have spent more than R2 billion on rhino security over the past eight years.
+Without some means of generating these funds, more and more private rhino owners will sell or get rid of their rhinos.

-Eco-tourism is a business option for a few private reserves, such as Phinda, Shamwari, Manyoni and Kragga Kamma, but tourism is seasonal and the vast majority of tourists (national and international) visit national parks rather than smaller private reserves.
-Some reserves allow hunting to supplement income but with regards to rhino, this is not the norm – fewer than 80 rhinos were hunted in SA in 2016.
-Ideally, the buying and selling of live animals to other rhino owners and private and national reserves (for genetic diversity/population establishment, etc.) will bring in these funds, but with rhinos being so costly and difficult to protect, fewer people are willing to take them on.
+Eco-tourism is a business option for a few private reserves, such as Phinda, Shamwari and Manyoni.
+Still, tourism is seasonal, and most tourists (national and international) visit national parks rather than smaller private reserves.
+Some reserves allow hunting to supplement income, but with regard to rhinos, this is not the norm – fewer than 80 rhinos were hunted in SA in 2016.
+Ideally, the buying and selling of live animals to other rhino owners and private and national reserves (for genetic diversity/population establishment, etc.) will bring in these funds.
+Still, with rhinos being so costly and difficult to protect, fewer people are willing to take them on.
 The value of live rhinos has dropped dramatically over the past few years.

-If these rhino guardians and our national parks could sell their stockpiles of horn – a sustainable natural product that is taken humanely from the rhinos – the money generated from these sales would go a long way towards keeping the rhinos and other wildlife on the reserve safe and encouraging more and more private wildlife reserve owners to invest in rhino conservation once more.
+If these rhino guardians and our national parks could sell their stockpiles of horn—a sustainable natural product that is humanely taken from rhinos—the money generated from these sales would go a long way towards keeping the rhinos and other wildlife on the reserve safe and encouraging more private wildlife reserve owners to invest in rhino conservation once more.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.